What is elder care?

 What is involved in getting ready for the appointment?

-To make the most of each visit to the healthcare provider's office, it is best to plan ahead.
+To make the most of each visit to the healthcare provider's office, it's best to plan ahead.
 The following guidelines may help you to prepare for the appointment:

 Know all the basic information that is likely to be asked of you (see Basic Information Form below).